22 June 1897: Damodar Hari Chapekar's autobiography

 Damodar Hari's narration of the shooting differs from the events as shown in the film.
 In his autobiography, Damodar Hari writes that he believed the jubilee celebrations would cause Europeans of all ranks to go to the Government House, and this would give them the opportunity to kill Rand.
 The brothers Damodar Hari and Balkrishna Hari selected a spot of Ganeshkhind road, by the side of a yellow bungalow to shoot at Rand.
 Each armed with a sword and a pistol.
 Balkrishna, in addition, carried a hatchet.
 They reached Ganeshkhind, they saw what looked like Rand's carriage pass by, but they let it go, not being sure, deciding to attack him on his way back.
 They reached Government House at 7.00–7.30 in the evening, as darkness was beginning to set in.
 A large number of people had gathered to witness the spectacle at Government House, and there were bonfires on the hills.
 The swords and the hatchet they carried made a movement without raising suspicion difficult, so they deposited them under a stone culvert near the bungalow, so as to retrieve it in case of need.
 As planned, Damodar Hari waited at the gate of the Government House, and as Rand's carriage emerged, ran 10–15 paces behind it.
 As the carriage reached the yellow bungalow, Damodar made up the distance and called out "Gondya", a predetermined signal for Balkrishna to take action.
 Damodar Hari undid the flap of the carriage, raised it and fired from a distance of about a span.
 It was originally planned that both would shoot at Rand, so as to ensure that Rand would not live, however, Balkrishna Hari lagged behind and Rand's carriage rolled on, Balkrishna Hari meanwhile on the suspicion that the occupants of the following carriage were whispering to each other, fired at the head of one of them from behind.

-Credits

-The credits for the film are as follows: